ondrejhenek/SimpleAuth/README.md

 Simple authentication plugin for CakePHP without using database

-Only 3 easy steps to make authentication work
+Only 4 easy steps to make authentication work
 ---------------------------------------------

-1. Download the plugin to Plugin folder in your app and modify username and password in `SimpleAuth/Controller/Component/Auth/SimpleAuthenticatie.php`:
+1. Download the plugin to Plugin folder

-		 9: $request->data['username'] == 'Your username'
-		10: &&
-		11: $request->data['password'] == 'Your password'

 2. Add to your AppController: